yourdevkalki/arbitrum-vibekit/typescript/clients/web/README.md

 ]);
 ```

 **Note:** The web application only starts the lending agent.
-Other agents like `ember-aave` or `ember-pendle` must be independently started and run as separate server processes via the [docker compose](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/compose.yml) file.
+Other agents like `ember-camelot` or `ember-pendle` must be independently started and run as separate server processes via the [docker compose](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/compose.yml) file.
 The frontend then connects to these active servers using the specified URLs.
 To run these example agents, or any other custom agents refer to the next section.

 ### Integrating a Custom Agent

-To integrate a new example agent or a custom agent into the frontend:
+To integrate another example agent or a custom agent into the frontend:

 **1.** Add the agent sever to the services defined in the [docker compose](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/compose.yml) file.

-For instance, to integrate the `swapping-agent-no-wallet`, configure its server right after the `lending-agent-no-wallet`:
+For instance, to add the `swapping-agent-no-wallet`, define its server right after the `lending-agent-no-wallet`:

 ```
 services: